TorZidan/android-1.0/README.md

 # android-1.0

-This folder "archive" contains the Android open source files that are part of Android version 1.0.
+Folder "archive" contains the Android open source files that are part of Android version 1.0.
 See more in the [README](archive/README.md).

-Once you download these files on a Linux PC, use the [unzip.sh](archive/unzip.sh) shell script to recreate the android-1.0 source tree.
+Once you download these files on a Linux PC, use the [unzip.sh](archive/unzip.sh) shell script to recreate the android-1.0 source file tree.

+Instructions for setting up your Linux build environment are [here](BuildingTheBuildEnv.md).

-Instructions for building the source tree are coming soon ...
+Instructions for building the source files are coming soon ...